Estevenson1994/Clothes-Store/README.md

 I have deployed this webpage [here](https://erin-stevenson-clothes-store.herokuapp.com/) for easy access.

 To run this program locally:
-- clone and download this repository
+- clone and download this repository `git@github.com:Estevenson1994/Clothes-Store.git`
+- go into the project directory `cd Clothes-Store`
 - run `bundle install` to install dependencies
 - run `rackup` to start the server
 - go to `http://localhost:9292` to view the UI